 This year I traveled 7,725 miles aboard 36 Amtrak trains, with an average of 215 miles per Amtrak trip.
 With Meta, Chicago”s commuter railroad, I went 1447.2 miles during my 28 times aboard their coach cars.
-I rode new railroad, for me, this year, the Omaha Zoo Railroad (OZRR), my two rides on the steam-powered railroad racked up 3.8 miles
+I rode a new railroad for me this year, the Omaha Zoo Railroad (OZRR), my two rides on the steam-powered railroad racked up 3.8 miles.

 Flying in 2019